VPNL/fLoc/README.md

 ### Execution

 1. Navigate to base experiment directory in MATLAB (`~/fLoc/`).
-2. Execute the `runme.m` wrapper function.
+2. Execute the `runme.m` wrapper function and enter the following information when prompted:
-    1. Enter participant's initials or other session identifier when prompted.
+    1. Participant's initials or other session-specific identifier
-    2. Select triggering option:
+    2. Triggering option:
       - Enter `0` if not attempting to trigger scanner (e.g., while debugging)
-      - Enter `1` to automatically trigger scanner at onset of experiment
+      - Enter `1` to automatically trigger scanner at onsets of experiments
-    3. Select stimulus set:
+    3. Stimulus set:
       - Enter `1` for the standard set (body, word, adult, car, house)
       - Enter `2` for the alternate set (limb, number, child, instrument, corridor)
       - Enter `3` for both sets (presented in alternation in separate runs)
-    4. Specify the numebr of runs to execute.
+    4. Number of runs to execute
-    5. Select task for participant:
+    5. Task for participant:
       - Enter `1` for 1-back image repetition detection
       - Enter `2` for 2-back image repetition detection
       - Enter `3` for oddball detection